influxdata/awesome/docs/part-3/writing-and-querying-data.md

 * Client Libraries: A big part of prioritizing developer happiness is making sure that InfluxDB is easy to work with regardless of a developer’s language preference.
 That’s why InfluxDB has 13 client libraries to choose from.
 * Telegraf: Telegraf is perfect for anyone with stringent write requirements who doesn’t want to write a collection server with batching and retry features for over 200 input data sources.

 In this chapter we’ll focus on writing data with every method in the list above except Telegraf.
-Telegraf is a really cool tool and deserves it’s own chapter.
+Telegraf is an agent that can be installed directly on systems, and will be covered in a seperate chapter.

 ## Writing Line Protocol Data